Daimler Truck

 • Employee development and support

 We invest in the professional and personal development of our employees.
 We promote their potential and ensure that they can develop their creativity freely.
+In 2023, we rolled out our newly developed performance and potential management processes for managers and prospective managers right up to the team management level.
+The focus here is on a holistic and development-oriented approach with a 360-degree feedback process.

 Digitalization and e-mobility are massively changing the automotive and transport industries – and thus also the job profiles, tasks and requirement profiles at Daimler Truck.
 In order to keep up with the times and to be able to move forward, we build up the required competencies in the company, continuously develop them further, and thereby ensure that our employees remain employable in the long term.
-We invest in training and further education, expand our personnel development programs, and adapt our professional portfolio for training courses and dual study courses to meet requirements.
+We invest in training and further education, expand our personnel development programs, and adapt our professional portfolio for training courses and dual study courses to meet the requirements.

 In order to support our employees, we offer them a comprehensive further training program with face-to-face training and digital offerings.
 In addition, our employees can choose from more than 17,000 e-learning courses via LinkedIn Learning and thus receive further training in various topics – regardless of location and time.